peacock0803sz/marp-slides/src/pycon-2021/script.md

 For example, if you just want to loop over a sequence of arguments in a function, you can use collections.abc.Iterable.
 Iterable.
 If you need random access, use Sequence.
 If you need to change the value, use a type with Mutable.

-For example, if you simply specify list as the argument type, you will not be able to pass set or dict.
+Or, if you simply specify list as the argument type, you will not be able to pass set or dict.
 In particular, it is better not to set concrete types (list, tuple, dictionary, set) just because you are familiar with them.
 However, I think it is easier to understand using these concrete types, so you may want to try applying these concrete types first, and after you confirm that you can use fewer operators and methods, you may want to gradually move to the left side of the types.

 ---

 # any

-It is strictly forbidden to abuse, but it can be used like this
+It is strictly forbidden to abuse, but it can be used like this it's very evil!!!

 ---